-PLUS: loans for the parents of dependent students and for graduate/professional students.
-PLUS loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
+PLUS: credit-based loans available to the parents of dependent undergraduate students and for graduate/professional students.
+Direct PLUS loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
 Interest is charged during all periods.